 Corporate and other costs were \$115.4 million for the year ended December 31, 2022 and \$19.7 million, \$54.0 million, and \$49.2 million for the Successor Stub Period, Predecessor Stub Period, and unaudited six months ended June 30, 2021, respectively, which represents a decrease of \$7.5 million.
 The decrease in the year ended December 31, 2022 was predominantly driven by a \$34.6 million decrease in other costs related to company-wide initiatives including legal and professional fees related to the Business Combination that occurred during the Successor Stub Period and a \$7.2 million reduction in operations and information technology integration costs.
-The decrease was offset by an increase in stockbased compensation expense of \$15.6 million (see Note 15, Stock-Based Compensation, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K), an increase in supervices in the amount of \$10.8 million mostly due to becoming a public company.
-For reconciliations of segment operating increase and other costs to our consolidated results, see Note 17, Segment Information, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+The decrease was offset by an increase in stock-based compensation expense of \$15.6 million (see Note 15, Stock-Based Compensation, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K), an increase in impairment charges of \$7.0 million related to a business held for sale and an equity investment, and an increase in compensation expense, facility costs (including Corporate insurance) and professional services in the amount of \$10.8 million mostly due to becoming a public company.
+For reconciliations of segment operating income and corporate and other costs to our consolidated results, see Note 17, Segment Information, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.